 See standing order 4d(viii) below for the quorum of a committee or subcommittee meeting.

-- V If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2 hours.
+v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting.

 Committees and sub-committees